Online and interactive with Golfstat, the official scoring program for college golf. Sign up today!

 - handling interviews and meetings with coaches.

 - knowing the importance of the campus visit.

 - preparing to enjoy your college golf experience no matter what level of competition you seek.

 The talent levels among college golfers span the spectrum.
-The best players frequently post sub-par rounds; however, there are thousands of men playing on college golf teams whose average score is in the 80s or higher and thousands of women playing college golf who shoot in the 90s or 100s.
+The best players frequently post sub-par rounds; however, there are hundreds of men playing on college golf teams whose average score is in the 80s or higher and hundreds of women playing college golf who shoot in the 90s or 100s.